 The New Center

-And perhaps Mary knew from the first time she laid eyes upon Jesus, that her role in his carnal human life is to build the depth in his personal love story journey.
+And perhaps Mary knew from the first time she laid eyes upon Jesus, that her role in his carnal human life was to build the depth in his personal love story journey.
 The private space that every man requires to find his garden within the new center of his heart.

 Earlier that morning, you finished traversing the walls of Dubrovnik castle/fortress.
 At first, you were hesitant about spending the 250 Kunas, which amounted to 33.333 dollars and the numbers, the resonance of 3s, reflect communication.